baryluk/fnirsi-usb-power-data-logger/README.md

 TODO
 ----

-Requires root privileges.

-Sometimes on program exit, the power meter display gets frozen.
+FNB48: Sometimes on program exit, the power meter display gets frozen.

 It might make sense to add triggers (configured via command line options): when to start outputing data (i.e. when current goes from low